Gender, Sexuality, and Women’s Studies

 Capstone Seminar.
 This course examines how consumer objects shape our senses of self, gender norms, bodily practices and erotic desires.
 We consider how gender and sexuality are shaped by material culture in an age of mass production.
 We consider pharmaceuticals, beauty products, sex toys, homemaking, and dating apps.
 Students take turns leading class discussions around readings, and organize an end-of-year conference on intimacy and consumer objects.

 Seminar.
 Microeconomic analysis of the family, gender roles, and related institutions.
 Topics include marriage, fertility, married women’s labor supply, divorce, and the family as an economic organization.
-(Same as: ECON 3531)
+This course originates in Economics and is crosslisted with: Gender Sexuality and Women St. (Same as: ECON 3531)

 Considers both mainstream and independent films made by or about gay men and lesbians.
 Four intensive special topics each semester, which may include classic Hollywood stereotypes and euphemisms; the power of the box office; coming of age and coming out; the social problem film; key figures; writing history through film; queer theory and queer aesthetics; revelation and revaluations of film over time; autobiography and documentary; the AIDS imperative.
 Writing intensive; attendance at evening film screenings is required.
 Note: Fulfills the film theory requirement for cinema studies minors.
-(Same as: CINE 3310)
+This course originates in Cinema Studies and is crosslisted with: Gender Sexuality and Women St. (Same as: CINE 3310)